GraphCSVAE: Graph Categorical Structured Variational Autoencoder for Spatiotemporal Auditing of Physical Vulnerability Towards Sustainable Post-Disaster Risk Reduction: Methodology

 \subsection{Graph-based Representation}

-Given the pre-identified geographical extent affected by disasters (i.e., as can be previewed in Figure \ref{fig5}), we divided the region into multiple non-overlapping 450-by-450 square tiles and split them into training, testing, and validation sets with a balanced number of $\mathbf{V}$ categories.
+Given the pre-identified geographical extent affected by disasters (i.e., as can be previewed in Figure \ref{fig5}), we divided the region into multiple non-overlapping 450-by-450 square tiles and split them into training (70\%), testing (15\%), and validation (15\%) sets with a balanced number of $\mathbf{V}$ categories.
+For example, the Bangladesh case study contains 1,933 tiles in total, with 1,353 tiles for training and 290 tiles each for the testing and validation sets.
+The Sierra Leone case study contains 1,701 tiles in total, with 1,191 tiles for training and 255 tiles each for the testing and validation sets.

-Because of the limited number of tiles available for learning the parameters of our deep neural network, instead of individual consideration of each tile, we concatenated all training square tiles and created a single undirected vulnerability graph $G^{V}_{t}=(N^{V}_{t}, A^{V}_{t}, X^{V}_{t})$ at time step $t$. $N^{V}_{t}$ is the set of nodes that represent filtered pixels with non-zero building height values. $A^{V}_{t}$ is the grid-based adjacency matrix or connectivity information between these nodes from all eight directions, which effectively forms a single training subgraph as a large, sparse binary matrix. $X^{V}_{t}$ is any feature covariates, such as our building height patterns, after applying log-normalization.
+Because of the limited number of tiles available for learning the parameters of our deep neural network in batches, instead of individual consideration of each tile, we concatenated all training square tiles and created a single undirected vulnerability graph $G^{V}_{t}=(N^{V}_{t}, A^{V}_{t}, X^{V}_{t})$ at time step $t$. $N^{V}_{t}$ is the set of nodes that represent filtered pixels with non-zero building height values. $A^{V}_{t}$ is the grid-based adjacency matrix or connectivity information between these nodes from all eight directions, which effectively forms a single training subgraph as a large, sparse binary matrix. $X^{V}_{t}$ is any feature covariates, such as our building height patterns, after applying log-normalization.
+However, when scaling up to larger regional extents, the dataset can instead be feasibly split by randomly sampling tiles, with each tile having its own subgraph.

 Through time, $N^{V}_{t}, A^{V}_{t}, X^{V}_{t}$ may vary to indicate changes in building presence and height.
 We performed a similar graph construction for testing and validation sets, and prepared their corresponding individual subgraphs.
-However, when scaling up to larger regional extents, the dataset can instead be feasibly split by randomly sampling tiles, with each tile having its own subgraph.
+To illustrate, the resulting concatenated subgraphs in the Bangladesh case study have: 7,263,547 nodes and 27,745,159 edges for training; 1,712,881 nodes and 6,553,067 edges for testing; and 1,620,374 nodes and 6,188,967 edges for the validation set.
+Similarly, those in the Sierra Leone case study have: 83,920,679 nodes and 162,374,972 edges for training; 19,043,847 nodes and 36,906,103 edges for testing; and 1,6726,725 nodes and 32,350,236 edges for the validation set.